EstevanTH/web_encryption_rsa/README.md

 *Your help is welcome.*

 ## Introduction
 A Web-based RSA encryption system allows to efficiently obfuscate sensitive information when the usage of HTTPS is impossible or too expensive.
-Not having a valid SSL certificate is not a big problem anymore when exchanging passwords, email adresses, etc. For instance this is especially true for clients using an unencrypted WiFi access :signal_strength:.
+Not having a valid SSL certificate is not a big problem anymore when exchanging passwords, email addresses, etc. For instance this is especially true for clients using an unencrypted WiFi access :signal_strength:.

 Unlike other cheap encryptions using a single key, RSA encryption uses a set of keys (a *private* key and a *public* key).
 As long as the *private* key :key: remains secret, the encryption is strong: